-7. How far do tornadoes travel once they touch the ground?
+How far do tornadoes travel once they touch the ground?

-The average Michigan tornado is on the ground for less than 10 minutes and travels a distance of about five miles.
+The average Michigan tornado is on the ground for less than 10 minutes and travels about five miles.
 However, they do not always follow the norm and have been known to stay on the ground for more than an hour and travel more than 100 miles.

-8. When is a tornado or severe thunderstorm watch issued?
+When is a tornado or severe thunderstorm watch issued?